pjanthony2001/tp/docs/UserGuide.md

 ##### Work Offline, Stay Productive

-One of the key benefits of ConnectCare is that it doesn't require a constant internet connection.
-This allows you to work seamlessly even in areas with limited or no internet access.
-Whether you're conducting a home visit or working remotely in the field, ConnectCare ensures you can access and update client information efficiently.
+ConnectCare doesn't need constant internet.
+This means you can update client information even in areas with spotty reception.
+Perfect for home visits, field work, or anywhere life takes you.

 ##### Sensitive Data is kept Secure

-We understand that social workers handle sensitive client information.
-Since ConnectCare functions offline, your data never needs to be transmitted over the internet or stored on remote servers.
-This significantly reduces the risk of unauthorized access compared to cloud-based solutions.
-ConnectCare prioritizes data security by storing information [locally](#local) on your device.
+ConnectCare takes data security seriously.
+Unlike some systems, ConnectCare stores your client information directly on your device, not on the internet.
+This reduces the risk of unauthorized access, keeping your client information safe and secure.

 ##### Focus on Your Clients, Not Software

-By streamlining workflows and offering social work-specific features, ConnectCare empowers you to focus on what matters most: your clients.
-You can spend more time building rapport with clients, respond to inquiries and needs more promptly and ultimately focus on delivering high-quality care.
+ConnectCare simplifies tasks, freeing up your time for what truly matters - building relationships with your clients.
+Respond faster, deliver better care, and make a real difference in their lives.
 ___

 ## Who This Guide Is For